 Here's a walk back through basketball season in the winter and spring of '93 in their words:

 Planting the seeds

 Girls basketball coach Cliff Cotton: I'd had those girls forever.
 They totally bought into what we were doing, our philosophy of basketball.

 Chad Deatherage, junior guard, Class of 1994: We all played elementary school basketball against each other through the Ardmore Optimus league.
 We all finally got to play together since high school and it was so special.

 Derrick Moore, sophomore guard, Class of 1995: We had all played together for a while, since middle school, really.
 We knew each other really well.
 We knew the system that we played in very well.
 Looking back, I didn't realize it then, but Coach (Ted) Younts planted those seeds early on by getting involved with us when we were young.
 Their master plan came together when we came up through high school.

-Page 2 of 4 - Forming the bond
+Forming the bond

 Erica (Knight) Sherwood, senior forward, Class of 1993: Our junior year, we could taste it — we almost won.
 We all came together and formed this bond and were determined to win state.